RJL78/Logos3D/README.md

 Project Goals:
   1. Establishing whether or not using text descriptors can be a reliable and cheap way to classify certain types of objects.

+Success will be defined by how well (in terms of reliability) our text descriptors perform against general binary descriptors, with the systems running both at the same frame rate.
+The software will be tested exclusively on food products.
+Our results can be summarized in a video and/or be demonstrated live.

 NOTE : making our own Optical Character Recognition software goes beyond the scope of what we wish to achieve with this project.
 We hope to use Open Source Software for this part of the project.

 #  Challenges :